Package Handlers

 • .agents/skills/<package> — symlink(s) to skill directories

-• .claude/skills/<package> — same, if claude: true or if .claude/ exists
+• .claude/skills/<package> — same, unless claude: false

 Modules Handler (modules)